JTarball/featured.io/README.md

       - [x] Add some basic tests
 - [ ] Implement requirements for kubernetes operator
 - [ ] Helm chart to deploy operator
+- [ ] Produce documentation on godoc website